vikram87in/scss-html-js-practice/javascript-questions.md

 <details>
 <summary>Click to see Answer</summary>

-* Normal functions: this is dynamic — set by call site (method call, plain call, call/apply/bind, new).
+* Normal functions: 'this' is dynamic — set by call site (method call, plain call, call/apply/bind, new).

-* Arrow functions: this is lexical — inherited from the surrounding (defining) scope and cannot be changed with call, apply, or bind.
+* Arrow functions: 'this' is lexical — inherited from the surrounding (defining) scope and cannot be changed with call, apply, or bind.

 **Implication:** Arrow functions are great for callbacks when you want the outer this, but not for object methods that require their own this.
 </details>